ponchocare/pp-nodejs/docs/client/initiatePayment.md

 LineItem:

-An array of line items that describe the purchase.
+Describes a single line item in the purchase.
 Needed when klarna payments are allowed.
 Ensure that the total of the line items matches the total of the payment.

 | Parameter   | Mandatory | Type   | Description                          |
 | ----------- | --------- | ------ | ------------------------------------ |